Exploring the SSDI Application Process: Recent Changes

 How to Get Approved for SSDI

-The strength of the applicant’s medical records is the single most important factor in determining whether or not they will be awarded Social Security disability benefits.
+The strength of the applicant’s medical records is the single most important factor in determining whether or not they will be awarded Social Security Disability benefits.
 To put it another way, there must be sufficient evidence to indicate the nature and severity of the disability.

 In all likelihood, the SSA will make a direct request for your medical records.
 But you must check that all of your paperwork is complete and accurate so that the SSA doesn’t miss anything.
 This means collecting documents such as: